 I should have titled this post “The Best, The Very Best, Honestly, The Ultimate Best Cheesecake Ever.”
 I know.
 It sounds dramatic.
 Major hyperbolish.
 But that’s the way I feel.
 And this is coming from a gal who loves her some dark chocolate.

-This no-bake cheesecake (did I mention it was no-bake???) is creamy and light and lemony and so absolutely addicting, I think I ate half of it.
+This no-bake cheesecake (ok, mostly no-bake; the crust is baked but the filling is delightfully cream and not baked) is creamy and light and lemony and so absolutely addicting, I think I ate half of it.
 And that fact is definitely no hypberbole.

 Because of it’s deliciously light flavors and the fact that it is no-oven-required, this is the perfect summer dessert.
 Please make it.
 And when you do, invite me over.
 I shall show you how to inhale half a cheesecake at one sitting.

 Note: the cheesecake can be made ahead and refrigerated for up to 3 days.
 Also, it is really important to have the cream cheese at room temperature.
 If it is too cold, it won’t mix well and there will be a lot of lumps.

 - 9 whole rectangular graham crackers (for about 1 1/2 cups crushed)